AmpRack/CFBack/readme.md

 <h2>Codify_Forum</h2>
 <hr/>
-<p>Currently, this is only the website with NO libraries attached.
-Npm, Bower, Yeoman, and Grunt installations (by way of Thinkster.io) are required for use.
-The .jshintrc file should be moved to the parent directory (parallel to /app/), all other files belong in the /app/ folder.
+<p>To use, Npm, Bower, and Grunt must be installed (Yeoman optional).
+Decompress libraries.zip, then add the /app/ folder.

 First, a quick rundown of each folder.</p>

  <b>bower_components/</b>     -   Holds all of the angular.js files, bootstrap, jquery, etc<br/>
  <b>node_modules/</b>         -   Grunt server files, VERY useful for testing<br/>